SERVE

 SERVE: Indigenous Social Workers for Change (formerly the American Indian Recruitment Program) focuses on recruiting American Indian and Alaska Native students into Title IV-E Stipend Programs across California that support degree bound social work students interested public child welfare.
 Regional SERVE Project Coordinators assist with capacity and relationship building with tribal entities, organizations, and 20 Schools of Social Work in Northern, Central, and Southern California (see SERVE Fact Sheet below for regional map and interactive links to participating Schools of Social Work).

-Funded by the California Social Work Education Center (CalSWEC), the SERVE Project works with students, Tribes, tribal organizations, middle and high schools, community colleges and universities to recruit and support American Indian and Alaska Natives interested in giving back to their communities as social workers.
+Funded by the California Title IV-E Education Program in partnership with California Department of Social Services, the SERVE Project works with students, Tribes, tribal organizations, middle and high schools, community colleges and universities to recruit and support American Indian and Alaska Natives interested in giving back to their communities as social workers.
 Eligible students can receive financial support for BASW and MSW Programs with an emphasis on working with children and families.
 The SERVE project seeks to develop and expand Tribal partnerships with a goal to advance child welfare efforts that are representative of each regions’ Tribes and their cultural/traditional values.
 The ultimate goal of SERVE is to improve the health and lives of Native people in California, and throughout the United States.

 Mission